Death-Mask/mother-of-the-world/README.md

-# mother of the world - Personal portfolio
+# mother of the world - Travel Website Templates
-mother of the world is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+mother of the world is a fully responsive travel website templates, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Demo